mlcommons/training_policies/CONTRIBUTING.md

 5. Command-line arguments:

     a.
-There should be a command line parameter for every tunable hyperparameter.
+There must be a command line parameter for every tunable hyperparameter.

     b.
-Ideally constraints on tunable hparams should be reflected in command line parameter setup (e.g. hyperparameters that must be integers take only integer command line args, not floats) to minimize risk of accidentally running an illegal config.
+Constraints on tunable hyperparameters must be reflected in command line parameter setup (e.g. hyperparameters that must be integers take only integer command line args, not floats) to minimize risk of accidentally running an illegal config.

     c.
-There can be command line params for non-tunable parameters, but defaults should be set to the correct value.
+There may be command line params for non-tunable parameters, but those parameters must be set to the correct default value when not set with the command line.

     d.
-Hyperparameters may also come from a JSON file, but command-line settings should take precedent over the file, or a warning should be raised.
+Hyperparameters may also come from a JSON file, but command line settings take precedent over the file, or a warning could be raised.

-6. This document applies to ***new*** references.
-Existing references should try to adhere as well, but are not required to.
+6. This document applies to ***new*** references, in v1.0 and after.
+Existing references from v0.7 and earlier should try to adhere as well, but are not required to.

+    a.
+For example, Mini-Go was a v0.7 benchmark so it does not need to adhere to the new gradient accumulation requirement.

 ### Hyperparameters & thresholds:

-1. There should be an explicit list of hyperparameters which can be tuned by submitters, along with tuning rules (e.g. "any positive integer", "grid of allowed values", "one of a few choices" etc.), and allowed optimizers (if more than one).
+1. There must be an explicit list of hyperparameters which can be tuned by submitters, along with tuning rules (e.g. "any positive integer", "grid of allowed values", "one of a few choices" etc.), and allowed optimizers (if more than one).
 This should show up in the README and [MLPerf rules doc](https://github.com/mlperf/training_policies/blob/master/training_rules.adoc#91-hyperparameters "hyperparameter rules").

 2. The target accuracy threshold needs to be explicit in the README and [MLPerf rules doc](https://github.com/mlperf/training_policies/blob/master/training_rules.adoc#3-benchmarks "benchmark table").

 ### Environment

-1. The code should be in a docker container, based on the official upstream docker container.
+1. The code must be in a docker container, based on the official upstream docker container.

     a.
 Use the latest public upstream container if you are preparing a new reference model.

-2. All dependencies should be frozen, with version specified in requirements.txt or in the Dockerfile.
+2. All dependencies must be frozen, with version specified in requirements.txt or in the Dockerfile.

 3. Proposal: reference docker image could be uploaded to dockerhub (under mlperf account) to improve reproducibility.